Mary LaPorte, Board Chair

-Erik Schnabel currently works as the Development Manager at Medical Education Cooperation with Cuba (MEDICC) and is responsible for supporting various fundraising programs.
-Erik brings over 15 years of fundraising experience, including work with such organizations as LYRIC, Grantmakers Without Borders, and the SHARE Foundation: Building a New El Salvador Today.
-In addition, he ran his own fundraising consulting group, where he specialized in supporting international grassroots organizations.
-He has long been active in organizing around various social justice issues, including immigrant rights, LGBTQ rights, international solidarity issues with Latin America and Southeast Asia, and other human rights issues.
-Erik has served on the Board of Directors of EcoViva since 2010 and ALDES, and serves as a volunteer community outreach organizer with Out4Immigration.
-He holds an MA in Social and Cultural Anthropology from California Institute of Integral Studies, and a BA in International Relations from Antioch College.
+Erik Schnabel joined SIREN in 2018 and is responsible for a range of fundraising and communications initiatives.
+He brings 20 years of fundraising experience to the organization, including work with such organizations as MEDICC, LYRIC, Grantmakers Without Borders, and the SHARE Foundation: Building a New El Salvador Today.
+He also led his own fundraising consulting group, where he specialized in supporting international grassroots organizations.
+Erik has long been active in organizing around various social justice issues, including immigrant rights, LGBTQ rights, and work to support international solidarity organizations in Latin America and Southeast Asia.
+He is a member of the Boards of Directors of EcoViva and ALDES.
+Mr Schnabel holds a Master’s Degree in Social and Cultural Anthropology from the California Institute of Integral Studies, and a BA in International Relations from Antioch College.

 Steve Solnit works as a data analyst for the San Francisco Department of Public Health.
 He is an elected delegate and union steward with the International Federation of Professional and Technical Engineers, Local 21.
 Steve graduated from the University of California, Berkeley in computer science.
 Steve was active in the movement to oppose US military aid to Central America in the 1980s.
 He taught computer science at the National Engineering University in Managua, Nicaragua from 1988 to 1992.
 He was active in a number of Nicaragua solidarity organizations, and co-founded a Managua-based solidarity committee to support the Salvadoran struggle.
 In the early 1990s, he accompanied the repatriation of Salvadoran refugees from Nicaragua to El Salvador.
 Steve volunteered with International Development Exchange (IDEX) from 1994-1998, chairing the Latin America Program Committee.
 He served on the Steering Committee of the Committee for Health Rights in Central America (CHRICA) from 1995-1999.
 He has been active in a peace and anti-militarism movements for 35 years.
 Steve is an avid urban and back roads cyclist, and is involved in advocacy for alternative transportation and sustainable development in the Bay Area.
 He lives in Berkeley with his wife and two sons.